Paris Jackson: Personal life

-Jackson has said that she is multiracial, but considers herself black and that she was immersed in African-American culture by her father Michael.
+Jackson has said that she is multiracial, but considers herself Black and that she was immersed in African-American culture by her father Michael.

-By the age of 15, she had been an intravenous drug addict and had attempted suicide several times.
+By the age of 15, Jackson was an intravenous drug addict, had been sexually assaulted by a stranger and attempted suicide multiple times.
 She was then sent to a therapeutic school in Utah, where she spent her sophomore and junior years of high school, and which she originally credited with helping her overcome depression.
 However, in October 2020, Jackson revealed the school had actually subjected her and the other students to extensive abuse.
-The revelation came in response to Paris Hilton's documentary This Is Paris, in which Jackson describes being verbally, physically, and sexually abused at Provo Canyon School, a therapeutic school in Provo, Utah.
+The revelation came in response to Paris Hilton's documentary This Is Paris, in which Hilton describes being verbally, physically, and sexually abused at Provo Canyon School, a therapeutic school in Provo, Utah.
 Jackson posted to her Instagram account, “I stand with @ParisHilton & all the survivors. ...
-As a girl who also went to a behavior modification ‘boarding school’ for almost two years as a teenager, and has since been diagnosed with PTSD because of it, and continue to have nightmares and trust issues, I stand with @ParisHilton and the other survivors.
+As a girl who also went to a behavior modification 'boarding school' for almost two years as a teenager, and has since been diagnosed with PTSD because of it, and continue to have nightmares and trust issues, I stand with @ParisHilton and the other survivors.
 The other girls I’m still friends with to this day that went to the boarding school with me all have the same symptoms of PTSD and nightmares and trust issues.
 This is child abuse. ...
 Let’s start with Provo and keep going from there."

-On July 13, 2018, in response to a question on her Instagram profile about whether she is bisexual, she wrote: "That's what you guys call it so I (sic) guess but who needs labels."
-She later added to Twitter: "Everyone has known for years I came out when I was 14, WTF." and "How many times have I publicly referred to the community as 'my fellow LGBTQ+'?
-Like, even on stage.
-I've been a part of the community for years.
-I even mentioned having crushes on girls when I was eight in a magazine before.
-I've been caught kissing girls in public."
-Again, she added to her Instagram page: "And I'm not bisexual, I just love people for people."